 The most invasive treatment for hyperhidrosis is the surgical interruption of the thoracic sympathetic chain, a procedure done with the goal of permanently stopping sweating in the area innervated by the involved ganglia.
-Sympathectomy has been shown to be very effective for palmar sweating, but is less effective for axillary symptoms.
-Although now done as a minimally invasive technique using video-assisted endoscopy, the procedure is still associated with complications that lead most clinicians to reserve this procedure for patients with severe symptoms who have failed to improve with more-conservative treatment.[95,145]
+Sympathectomy has been shown to be effective for palmar sweating, but is less effective for axillary symptoms.
+Although now done as a less invasive technique using video-assisted endoscopy, the procedure is still associated with complications that lead most clinicians to reserve this procedure for patients with severe symptoms who have failed to improve with more-conservative treatment and who fully understand the risks of common and severe compensatory sweating.[95,145]

 History of thoracic sympathectomy